johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 0
   final-runningorder: 9
   commentary: |
-    Mahmood's last Eurovision entry had lots of swagger and starchy shirts.
+    Mahmood’s last Eurovision entry had lots of swagger and starchy shirts.
 This collaboration with Blanco is the exact opposite of that.

     The charm is in the chorus: melodically sometimes in unison and other times counterbalanced in harmony.